 "Freezing", sometimes called "Locking", your rows is a great way to compare specific rows to the rest of your data.
-I will show you how to use this technique in three simple steps.

-Step #1: Select the Row
+Step #1: Select the R

 You can also click and drag the grey bar at the bottom of the "A1" cell to select what rows are frozen, as well.
+You can lock any rows that you want thanks to google sheets.

 Step #2: "View" --> "Freeze"